Making Character Greater Again

 “Nail it then scale it.”

-“Have in-game amnesia (short term memory) and focus forward and do what is right today.”
+“Have in-game amnesia (short term memory or be a gold fish for you Ted Lasso fans) and focus forward and do what is right today.”

 “If you are in a hole, stop digging!”